- Product Name: Pioneer RT-909 (Black Edition)

 The RT-909 is a consumer deck and it does sound very nice.
 Its aesthetics are the most important for most and therefore, in the grand scheme of things it's a nice sounding and comfortable deck to own.

-With the updates from Vlad, this deck is now like using a very high-end cassette player, Like a Nakamichi or similar.
-For the user, it’s simply superb and an amazing piece of vintage technology.
+With the updates from Vlad, this deck is now like using a very high-end cassette player, like a Nakamichi or similar.
+For the user, it's simply superb and an amazing piece of vintage technology.

-When reconditioned to mint condition mechanically and aesthetically, the RT-909 becomes timeless in design and, yes, a work of art in it's own way.
+When reconditioned to mint condition mechanically and aesthetically, the RT-909 becomes timeless in design and, yes, a work of art in its own way.
 It was a pleasure to be instructed by Vlad on the upgrades.

-Lastly, if you are in possession of an RT-909, this is exactly what you should do with it...
-So long as you like black of course.
+Lastly, if you are in possession of an RT-909, this is exactly what you should do with it... so long as you like black of course.

 0 comments